kehantan/labbook/docs/cell_culture/begin.rst

 **Preparation for cell culture work**

-Before we start a procedure, I would recommend...
+Before we start the actual cell culture procedure, you will need to do some preparations

 #.
 Gather all the items and reagents you need into the basket available in the lab.
 #.
 Carry them to the cell culture room.
 #.
 Lift the window of the BSC to the sash level.
-Do not lift the window higher than the sash level.
+Do not lift the window higher than the indicated sash level.
 #.
 Spray the wall and surface in the BSC with 70% ethanol.
 #.
-Place the items you need for your procedures in the BSC
+Place the items you need for your procedures in the BSC.
 Remember to spray all the items with 70% ethanol before putting them into the BSC.
 #.
 Close the BSC window.
 #.
 Turn on the UV to sanitise the items.